Top 10 Greek Mythology Stories

-All the above leads us to view the Trojan War in the wider context of the epoch's life and historical movements, rather than as an isolated episode in time.
+The information related above leads us to view the Trojan War in the wider context of the epoch's life and historical movements, rather than as an isolated episode in time.

-Myth #7: Theseus and the Minotaur
+7. Theseus and the Minotaur

 Theseus was a hero of the House of Athens, long before Pericles immortalized the city's power by erecting classical Parthenon and the other great monuments on Acropolis.

-Now, this is not as strange as it seems, for the name of Aegeus, or "Aigeus" as is its Greek spelling, is closely associated with Poseidon's territory (a word on this below).
+Theseus is said to have been fathered by both King Aegeus and Poseidon.
+This is not as strange as it seems, for the name of Aegeus, or "Aigeus" in the Greek spelling, is closely associated with Poseidon's territory.
+We will cover this later in the section.

 Theseus' Enigmatic Parentage

 Greek mythology is a corpus of stories created throughout a long period of time, often in various places by neighboring, though different tribes.
 The lack of consistency is apparent in many cases, as there may be two, three, or more versions of one myth.

 The parentage of Greek heroes is often problematic.
 Different areas and royal houses may contest their affiliation to a famous hero, or, the myth may have become so popular, and re-told so many times, that the version one receives mostly depends on the storyteller's imagination.
 Sometimes, however, the differences in a myth are illusory.
 This is the case in Theseus' story.